How to get your marriage license in new jersey

 Once the ceremony is completed, the minister must personally confirm that all relevant portions of the marriage license are completed by the couple, including the signatures and residences of at least two witnesses who were in attendance during the wedding.

 Additionally, the minister must submit their own information, including their name, title, and home address if they are required to offer an address for the ministry’s headquarters.

-Fill out the marriage license application form completely.
-An application form can also be obtained at the Local Registrar’s office or downloaded from the website below.
+Download and properly fill out the marriage license application form below.
+An application form can also be obtained through the Local Registrar’s office.
 Do not sign the marriage application form until you have visited the Local Registrar.
 The application must be signed under oath in the presence of the issuing authority.